reichlab/docs.zoltardata/docs/Projects.md

 # Manging Projects

 _Projects_ are the central organizing concept in Zoltar.
 They define the _units_, _targets_ and _time zeros_ that forecasts are relative to, and contain the _forecast models_ that teams use to represent a forecasting challenge.
 Described here are the common operations done with projects.
 Note that you must have a Zoltar account to create a project, and only project owners can edit or delete projects.
+(Fill out the [Zoltardata.com user request form](https://docs.google.com/forms/d/1C7IEFbBEJ1JibG-svM5XbnnKkgwvH0770LYILDjBxUc/viewform?edit_requested=true) to be added to our beta-tester invitation queue.)

 ## Create a project